dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 !!! abstract "How to use these docs"
     These docs are meant to be linked to.
-    Include a link in your project's readme or `CONTRIBUTING.md` file.
+    Include a link in your project’s readme or `CONTRIBUTING.md` file.
     E.g.,
     ```markdown
     See https://dmyersturnbull.github.io/ref/maintainer-guide/